-My next adventure began at Interbrand Design Forum in Centerville, Ohio.
-Interbrand is an internationally recognized Retail Design Firm.
-This amazing opportunity presented me with the opportunity to design for nationally recognized consumer brands.
-Some of my most successful projects during my 5 years there were: Au Bon Pain, P&G, 24 Hr Fitness, Babies R Us, Amway, Nutrisystem and Ultra Diamonds.
+My biggest and most meaningful job as a graphic designer was at Interbrand, an international retail design firm.
+This amazing experience presented me with the opportunity to design for a slew of nationally recognized consumer brands.
+Some of my most successful projects during my 5 years there were: the redesign of Au Bon Pain, P&G, 24 Hr Fitness, Babies R Us, Amway, Golfsmith, Nutrisystem, and Ultra Diamonds.
 My career there was spectacular, and I look upon those days fondly.
-I worked with some of the most creative and inspiring people in the industry.
+I worked with some of the most creative and inspirational people in the industry.
 That role shaped me into the designer I am today and gave me the tools I needed to start my own business.